Columbus is a wonderful destination for families! Whether you’re a visitor or resident, these are the must-do family attractions across the city.

 The Contemporary American Theatre Company, or CATCO, is central Ohio’s professional theatre company.
 In addition to a regular season of comedies, dramas and musicals, their CATCO Is Kids program offers a half dozen productions throughout the year aimed especially at children.

 The city of Columbus and surrounding areas enjoy a wealth of city-run parks, trails and facilities that offer plenty of fresh-air activities for the whole family.
 Visit the Columbus Commons for concerts, festivals and movies, plus Commons For Kids activities on Fridays, 10 a.m. to 1 p.m. early June through early August.
-Pair a visit to the Main Library with a stroll through the Topiary Park, carefully sculpted into the shape of Georges Seurat’s “A Sunday Afternoon on the Isle of La Grande Jatte.”
+Pair a visit to the Main Library with a stroll through the Topiary Park (pictured above), carefully sculpted into the shape of Georges Seurat’s “A Sunday Afternoon on the Isle of La Grande Jatte.”

 Kids can cool off in the warmer months by splashing in a fountain.
 There are several throughout the city.
 The Bicentennial Park fountains along the Scioto Mile are a popular spot, with waterworks designed for kids big and small.
 The Town Square fountains at Easton are perfect for running through.
 Several city community centers feature “spraygrounds,” like Barnett, Blackburn, and Indian Mound community centers.
 Discover splash pads in several other parks across the region, including Ballantrae Park in Dublin, Hanby Park in Westerville, and Station Park in Hilliard.

-Many locally owned movie theaters host special screenings aimed at families.
+Many locally-owned movie theaters host special screenings aimed at families.
 Studio 35 and Grandview Theater and Drafthouse offer free kid’s menus Tuesdays and Wednesdays from June through August.
-CAPA hosts their popular Summer Movie Series at the Ohio Theatre, which often includes one or two kid-appropriate films, in addition to a couple Saturday morning cartoon showings.
+CAPA hosts their popular Summer Movie Series at the Ohio Theatre, which often includes one or two kid-appropriate films, in addition to a couple of Saturday morning cartoon showings.
 The Gateway Film Center offers regular children’s programming like kid-friendly spooky movies and sensory-friendly films.
 Every summer they partner with the Columbus Metropolitan Library on the From Book To Film series, featuring movies inspired by books from late May through late August.
 And every last Saturday of the month is Hoot, a showing of kid-friendly films from around the world paired with music from popular local band The Shazzbots.